nikkieverett/recipe-app/recipes/easy-no-bake-chocolate-pistachio-bites.md

 chill these easy no bake chocolate pistachio bites for 30 minutes before enjoying.

-*they can be stored in the fridge for 4-5 days (at least that's how long they lasted in our house).'
+*they can be stored in the fridge for 4-5 days (at least thats how long they lasted in our house).'
 ingredients: '1/2 cup unsalted pistachios
 1/2 cup certified gluten free old fashioned oats
 1 tbsp chia seeds